eschulte/goa/README.md

   installation directory.
 The default value is `$HOME/quicklisp/`.

-- The `LISP_STACK` variable may be used to set the maximum amount of memory available to the `optimize` executable when compiled with SBCL.
+- The `LISP_STACK` variable may be used to set the maximum amount of memory available to the `goa` executable when compiled with SBCL.
   Large programs, especially when annotated (e.g., with `src/configs/use-annotation.lisp`) may require large amounts of memory.
-For example run the following to build the `optimize` executable with 30G of memory.
+For example run the following to build the `goa` executable with 30G of memory.

-         make bin/optimize LISP_STACK=$((30 * 1024))
+         make bin/goa LISP_STACK=$((30 * 1024))

 - The `LISP_LIBS` variable may be used to include additional packages into compiled executables.
-For example to compile the `iolib` package into the `optimize` executable for socket communication (e.g., with `src/configs/by-flag.lisp`), run the following.
+For example to compile the `iolib` package into the `goa` executable for socket communication (e.g., with `src/configs/by-flag.lisp`), run the following.

-         make bin/optimize LISP_LIBS=iolib
+         make bin/goa LISP_LIBS=iolib

 Optimization at the Command Line
 --------------------------------